Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Price: THB 5,000–18,000/night (~€133–480) | Location: South Sathorn Road

-Anantara Sathorn is the finest smaller luxury hotel in the Silom/Sathorn district — an all-suite property with kitchen facilities, excellent service, the rooftop ZOOM Sky Restaurant & Bar, and the extremely convenient BTS connection.
+Anantara Sathorn is among the best smaller luxury hotels in the Silom/Sathorn district — an all-suite property with kitchen facilities, excellent service, the rooftop ZOOM Sky Restaurant & Bar, and a genuinely convenient BTS connection.

 Design and Boutique